symfony/symfony-docs/routing/custom_route_loader.rst

 extend or implement any special class, but the called method must return a :class:`Symfony\\Component\\Routing\\RouteCollection` object.

-If you're using :ref:`autoconfigure <services-autoconfigure>`, your class should implement the :class:`Symfony\\Bundle\\FrameworkBundle\\Routing\\RouteLoaderInterface` interface to be tagged automatically.
-If you're **not using autoconfigure**, tag it manually with ``routing.route_loader``.
+If you are using :ref:`autoconfigure <services-autoconfigure>`, your class should implement the :class:`Symfony\\Bundle\\FrameworkBundle\\Routing\\RouteLoaderInterface` interface to be tagged automatically.
+If you are **not using autoconfigure**, tag it manually with ``routing.route_loader``.

 .. note::